parijatmishra/tf-eks-demo/README.md

 ## Terraform: Kubernetes Service - ClusterIP

-We can create a Kubernetes `ClusterIP` service to expose our deployment pods to other pods within the cluster.
+We can create a [Kubernetes Service] to expose our deployment pods to other pods within the cluster.
 The pods will not be accessible from outside our VPC or even from outside our cluster.
+Services come in
+[several types][Kubernetes Publishing Services]: ClusterIP Service, [NodePort Service], ExternalName Service and [LoadBalancer Service].
+ClusterIP is the base service type.
+NodePort services create a ClusterIP service and route to it behind the scenes.
+A LoadBalancer service creates NodePort and ClusterIP service and routes to it.
+The default service type in `ClusterIP`.
+ExternalName service are used to setup a CNAME for a service and will not be discussed in this document.
+In this section, we will see how to create a `ClusterIP` service.

 The file `04-service-clusterip.tf` shows how to create a deployment of pods, and map a service to it.
 While the containers of the pods listen on port `80`, the service listens on a cluster internal IP at port `8080`.
 The service, deployment and the pods all have a label `app=hello-svc`.
 The service has been configured to look for pods with the label `app=hello-svc`.
+(Note: we have explicitly specified the type as `ClusterIP` for clarity, but this is not strictly required as this is the default value in both Terraform `kubernetes_service` resource and Kubernetes itself.)

 You can check that the service, deployment and pods are up:

 ```
 $ kubectl get svc -n test -l app=hello-svc -o wide